Pathariya, Chhattisgarh: Demographics

 As per the 2011 census of India, Pathariya has a population of 6,349 – of which 3,201 are males and 3,148 are females.

 Place of interest

-Madku Temple is an ancient temple on the island in the middle of the Shivnath river near Pathariya.
+Madku Temple is an ancient temple on an island in the middle of the Shivnath river near Pathariya.
 This temple is very important from the point of view of astrology.
 A fair is organized here, in which people from all over the state participate.

-Transportation
+Transport

 The Raipur–Bilaspur Highway passes through Pathariya, and a major road connects it to Mungeli.
 Daily bus service available in the town, connecting to nearby major cities and towns.